igorceridorio/elsa-workflow/README.md

   "repeatPassword": "123"
 }'`

-- Elsa's Dashboard runs on the same por the applications runs, and can be accessed under the path `/elsa/home`.
+- Elsa's Dashboard runs on the same port the applications runs, and can be accessed under the path `/elsa/home`.

 [Elsa's Project.](https://elsa-workflows.github.io/elsa-core/ "Elsa's Project.")